How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Introduction

 \section{Introduction}

 Recent advances in artificial intelligence have substantially raised expectations that it will transform work and society in areas such as economic productivity, scientific progress, education, and quality of life, among others~\cite{nationalacademies,ng2017,woodruff2024}.
-Many of these expectations stem from the newest \genAI systems, and their general-purpose nature, which allow them to be used for a wide variety of tasks across nearly every domain.
+Many of these expectations stem from the newest \genAI systems, and their general-purpose nature, which allows them to be used for a wide variety of tasks across nearly every domain.

 As with many areas, this technological shift is poised to broadly reshape the landscape of \trust, a field that has gained increased visibility in the CHI community in recent years~\cite{moran2025, cai2024}. \trust encompasses the organizations and disciplines focused on protecting the internet from myriad harmful activities and content, ranging from child safety to misinformation, through content moderation, platform policies, signal gathering, and investigations.
 The \trust field is characterized by an ongoing interplay between \textit{attackers} (\eg scammers, harassers) and \textit{defenders} (\eg content moderation teams, child safety hotlines, law enforcement). \GenAI may fundamentally change the threat landscape across \trust---who attackers are, who they target, how they operate, and the nature of their attacks.
-Concurrently, \genAI offers significant, underdeveloped opportunities for defenders to restructure their operations to counter both novel {\genAIns}-enabled attacks and longstanding ones.
+Concurrently, \genAI offers significant, underdeveloped opportunities for defenders to restructure their operations to counter both novel {\genAIns}-enabled attacks and longstanding ones~\cite{DTSP2024}.
 While prior research has focused on technical safeguards to minimize misuse of AI models and systems~\cite{shelby2023sociotechnical, weidinger2022taxonomy,amodei2016concrete, raji2023concreteproblemsaisafety,suresh2021,wei2023jailbroken}, these studies fall short of detailing how the uneasy sociotechnical balance between attackers and defenders will evolve alongside \GenAI.

-We advance HCI's contribution to \trust by exploring how \genAI impacts the field, centering the perspectives of \trust experts on the front lines of their domain.
+We advance HCI's contribution to \trust by exploring how \genAI impacts the field, centering the perspectives of \trust experts on the front lines of fighting harmful content online.
 Drawing on participatory methods from HCI, we conducted six-hour participatory research workshops for five different \trust domains with a total of 43 expert participants from Asia, Europe, and North America.
 Our contributions include: